AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 Mining in the west has a nasty reputation.
 That reputation was well deserved in the case of Lake Valley.
 The mines at Lake Valley were owned by the Sierra Grande Mining Company.
 Whitaker Wright established the holding company and increased his wealth immensely by selling $5 million shares in his company all over the world.
 It is reported that the Sierra Grande Company was paying out $100,000 a month in dividends at this time.
 His business practices were based on misleading and often fraudulent information.
 He died a rather dramatic death, taking cyanide in a London courtroom rather than going to prison for fraud.

 Good can be in the eye of the beholder, and sometimes “good” comes from dastardly deeds.
-Starting in the 1860’s, the great bone war broke out between Edward Drinker Cope (who is one of America’s great paleontologists and a person who kept one of the largest private collections of fossils at the time) and Othniel Charles Marsh, another of America’s great paleontologists.
-The competition between the two became bitter and expensive and grew to include their major sponsors (John Wesley Powell in the case of Marsh).
+Starting in the 1860’s, the great bone war broke out between Edward Drinker Cope (photo left taken prior to 1897) and Othniel Charles Marsh.
+Cope is one of America’s great paleontologists and a person who kept one of the largest private collections of fossils at the time, Marsh who had the support of John W. Powell was another of America’s great paleontologists.
+The competition between the two became bitter and expensive and grew to include their major sponsors.
 To continue his collecting, Cope sought to augment his personal fortune by purchasing a lot of stock in the Lake Valley mines. the mines played out in 1883.
 In 1886 he had to sell his worthless stock, and in 1895 he sold his priceless set of mammal fossils from the west (over 10,000 specimens) to the American Museum of Natural History for $32,000.
 Cope’s travails and hardships became the American public’s gain.
-(Photo taken prior to 1897.)

 The Transport Side of Sadie Orchard